volterraedge/terraform-provider-volterra/docs/resources/volterra_fast_acl.md

       name = "name"

       port {
-        // One of the arguments from this list "all user_defined dns" must be set all = true
+        // One of the arguments from this list "dns all user_defined" must be set all = true
       }